Sydney-Informatics-Hub/geopython/03-ML_workflow.md

 # Exploratory Data Analysis

-This is often the point you recieve the data in (if you are using any well-formed datasets).
+This is often the point you receive the data in (if you are using any well-formed datasets).
 But in reality 90% of the time is doing weird data wrangling steps like what we have done.
 Then 9% is spent exploring your dataset and understanding it more, dealing with missing data, observing correlations.
 This is often an iterative process.
 Let's do some simple visualisations.

-Note: the last 1% of time is actually applying the ML algorithms!
+Note: the last 1% of time is actually applying the ML algorithm!

+Note2: These percentages are totally made up, but feeeel about right.

 ```python